Covid-19 coronavirus: What will life look like under alert level 2

 All businesses are encouraged to use alternative ways of working if possible.
 This means businesses that don't normally have customers on their premises could continue to have staff work from home.

-2. All businesses can operate if they can do so safely.
-Alternative ways of working are still encouraged where possible.
+• All businesses can operate if they can do so safely.
+Alternative ways of working are still encouraged where possible

-3. Talk with your workers to identify risks and ways to manage them.
+•Talk with your workers to identify risks and ways to manage them

-4. Ask everyone, workers, contractors and customers, with cold or flu-like symptoms to stay away from your premises.
+• Ask everyone, workers, contractors and customers, with cold or flu-like symptoms to stay away from your premises

-6. Keep contact-tracing records of anyone who will have close interaction (workers, contractors or customers).
+• Keep contact-tracing records of anyone who will have close interaction (workers, contractors or customers)

 Travel and transport